-Florida Gateway College (FGC) has established a strong tradition of providing high quality, postsecondary educational opportunities to the citizens of North Florida.
-What began as a school of Forestry in 1947 has now grown to be a comprehensive, public community college serving more than 7,000 students a year.
+Florida Gateway College (FGC) has established a strong tradition of providing high quality postsecondary educational opportunities to the citizens of North Florida.
+What began as a school of Forestry in 1947 has now grown to be a comprehensive public community college serving approximately 4,500 students a year.

-The College traces its growth from the Forest Ranger School, which utilized structures that remained from a World War II era air base.
+The College traces its growth from the Forest Ranger School, which utilized structures that remained from a World War II-era air base.
 In 1961, when the state of Florida created Lake City Junior College on the campus of the old forestry school, the College became one of 28 two-year institutions envisioned in the state's master plan.
 In those early days, Lake City Junior College had fewer than 400 students.

 The inclusion in 1970 of "community" in the College's title emphasizes the broad spectrum of transfer and occupational programs offered in addition to continuing education and community service courses.
 The college officially changed its name to Florida Gateway College on July 1, 2010.
-Florida Gateway College began offering its first baccalaureate degree in 2012, a Bachelor of Science in Nursing.
-In 2014-2015 the Bachelor of Science in Early Childhood and Bachelor of Applied Science in Water Resources Management were added to the College's offerings.
+Florida Gateway College began offering its first baccalaureate degree in 2012, and now has five robust degree programs.